S3RGI09/Nmon/README.md

 New device found: 192.168.1.10
 Device disconnected: 192.168.1.5
 ```

+>[!caution]
+>Use this script on your own networks or where you have explicit consent

 ### Contributing

 Contributions are welcome!
 If you have suggestions for improvements or new features, feel free to submit a pull request or open an issue.